 Institutional support.
 The UoA has access to University-level support that complements local arrangements.
-The Business Engagement Support Team (BEST) is centrally managed, operationally devolved, with dedicated staff at Faculty level.
+The Business Engagement Support Team is centrally managed, operationally devolved, with dedicated staff at Faculty level.
 They act to broker engagement at all levels, providing a single point of contact for the University, and manage major strategic relationships.
 They also manage the IAA (was KTA) and proactively promote opportunities for impact.
 An independent evaluation by Deloitte of the KTA scheme (2009-12) estimated a long-term impact of a 48-fold return on investment, and net gain of 146 jobs.
 The University's award-winning IP management company UMI3 provides comprehensive advice and support for spin-out and licensing activities.
 The £32m UMIP Premier Fund, held in partnership with MTI, is the largest venture fund in Europe, focussed on a single institution.
 It aims to fill the 'equity gap' often encountered in translating research into commercial success.
-To complete the pathway to impact, UMIP also provides small Proof-of-Principle awards, allowing researchers to validate the commercial potential of their research, prior to seeking equity funding or licensees.
+To complete the pathway to impact, UMIP also provides small Proof-of-Principle (PoP) awards, allowing researchers to validate the commercial potential of their research, prior to seeking equity funding or licensees.
+There were four such awards in the UoA in the assessment period for: an unmanned air vehicle, aeroacoustic wave pump, energy from a high-power light source, and laser texturing for improved surgical implants.